IS230TNVBH1A - TMR Vibration Input Assembly Board

 • Furthermore, the PRxxL signal, which is related to the seismic transducer, is opened to enable a true differential reading.
 This adjustment is necessary to meet the requirements of common mode rejection, which ensures accurate measurement and minimizes interference from common electrical noise.

 • The open circuit reading refers to the voltage level of the dc component in the absence of a connected transducer or when the input is left open.
-The specific values for the gap voltage (dc component) in different scenarios are as follows:
+The specific values for the gap voltage (dc component) in different scenarios are as follows.

 • For Position Inputs, the open circuit reading for the gap voltage (dc component) should be more positive than -1.0 V dc, similar to the Prox, Accel, and Velomitor inputs.

-• For Phasor Inputs, the open circuit reading for the gap voltage (dc component) should also be more positive than -1.0 V dc.
+• For Phasor Inputs, the open circuit reading for the gap voltage (DC component) should also be more positive than -1.0 V dc.

-• These voltage level specifications ensure proper functioning of the system and provide reference values for diagnosing and troubleshooting potential issues related to the open circuit condition or gap voltage in the respective input types.
+• These voltage level specifications ensure the proper functioning of the system and provide reference values for diagnosing and troubleshooting potential issues related to the open circuit condition or gap voltage in the respective input types.

 What does it mean to say that a vibration signal is superimposed upon a dc bias voltage?